Complex Langevin and other approaches to the sign problem in quantum many-body physics: The Langevin method for real and complex variables

 For practical purposes it is convenient to rewrite this equation in a discrete form which can be done by integrating both sides over the time interval $\Delta t$.
-This leads to the discrete Langevin equation \beq \Delta \phi = K[\phi] \Delta t + \eta, \eeq where $\eta$ is typically chosen to be a Gaussian random variable with $\langle \eta \rangle = 0$ and $\langle \eta^2 \rangle = 2\Delta t$.
+This leads to the discrete Langevin equation

+where $\eta$ is typically chosen to be a Gaussian random variable with $\langle \eta \rangle = 0$ and $\langle \eta^2 \rangle = 2\Delta t$.
 The angle brackets denote an average over $\eta$.
 This random process will produce configurations $\phi$ that follow a certain probability distribution.
 The key ingredient of stochastic quantization is the realization that the equilibrium distribution (if it exists) of the $d+1$ dimensional random process in \equref{Langevin} corresponds to the probability measure in the $d$-dimensional path integral \equref{PathIntegralSQ}.
 The extra dimension is simply the fictitious time $t$.

 It is instructive to consider the above stochastic differential equation without the noise term.
 In that case, \equref{Langevin_continuum} reduces to an ordinary differential equation and its form is nothing but that of a gradient descent.
 Starting out at a random (non-pathological) state, this implies that the solution will converge to a stationary point of the action, which is the ``mean-field'' or classical solution.
 The simple interpretation of the noise term is that it represents quantum fluctuations around this classical solution.
 In order to reproduce the correct physics, we have to ``add the correct amount of fluctuations" which is set by the Fluctuation-Dissipation theorem.
 Thus, stochastic quantization can be viewed as a very explicit form of quantization.